Our Services

 Our GPs may ask the clinical pharmacist to get in touch with you if you take lots of medications from time to time.
 This is to review your symptoms and check they’re still the best medications to be on.
 Where better, newer alternatives are available, they’ll discuss this with you and your GP.

-COVID Spring ’24 Boosters
+COVID Autumn/ Winter ’24 Boosters

 You can have a seasonal booster dose of the COVID-19 vaccine if you are:

-• adults aged 75 years and over
+• adults aged 65 years and over

 • residents in care homes for older adults